hammerheim-game/hammerheim-rules/3-warbands/shadow-warriors.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 5 5 4 3 3 1 6 1 8
-Weapons/Armor: Shadow Walkers may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.
+Weapons/Armour: Shadow Walkers may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.
 Skills: The Shadow Walker may choose from Combat, Shooting, & Speed when he gains a new skill.
 In addition, the